wp-plugins/photonic/trunk/readme.txt

 1. To insert the shortcode for Photonic through the "Add Media" options click on "Add an Image".
 2. You will see a new tab for "Photonic".
-3. Clicking on the "Photonic" tab will show you three new tabs, one for native WP Galleries, one for Flickr and one for Picasa.
+3. Clicking on the "Photonic" tab will show you new tabs, one for each type of gallery.
 Fill out what you need and click "Insert into post"

 == Frequently Asked Questions ==